maikasaguid/arcade-game/README.md

 p3
 ===============================

-Udacity Front-End Web Developer Nanodegree Project 3
+Udacity Front-End Web Developer Nanodegree Project 3: Classic Arcade Game Clone

 ##Introduction
 Get your character across the stone road and into the water without getting hit by a bug.
 As you make your way up the levels, mind your lives, as the bugs increase in speed an frequency.